feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including GDP growth, key industries, and challenges."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, main industries, and recent challenges."
 #>
 #> [[1]]$response
-#> As of 2024, Algeria's GDP growth is moderate, around 2-3% annually, driven by
+#> As of early 2024, Algeria's GDP growth is moderate, estimated around 2-3%,
-#> hydrocarbons (oil and gas) which dominate exports and government revenue.
-Key
+#> driven mainly by hydrocarbons (oil and gas), which dominate exports and
-#> industries include energy, agriculture, and manufacturing; challenges involve
+#> government revenue; key challenges include fluctuating oil prices,
-#> economic diversification, high unemployment, and reliance on volatile oil
+#> unemployment, and economic diversification efforts amid fiscal pressures.
-#> prices.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE